3dem/emhub/docs/user_manual/users.rst

 Principal investigators
 -----------------------

 Principal investigator users are independent researchers that run a lab.
-In the system they should:
+In the system they have the following properties:

-* Have the **admin** role
 * Their PI field should be **None** (no one else is their PI)
 * Have a non-empty **Invoice reference** field in the portal
 * Belong to an existing Application in the Portal/EMhub (also called Bags)
+* Have some sort of admin rights for the bookings of their labs

 Lab members
 -----------